Free Grazing & Law Breaking: Cliven Bundy’s Stand against the Government

 (9) Las Vegas Review Journal, Emotions Run High as BLM closes 600,000 acres for cattle roundup: http://www.reviewjournal.com/news/emotions-run-high-blm-closes-600000-acres-cattle-roundup

-Posted on April 1, 2014, in Stories of the Land and tagged BLM, Bunkerville, cattle grazing, Center for Biological Diversity, Clark County, Cliven Bundy, desert tortoise, endangered species act, federal law, grazing permits, lake mead recreation area, life liberty and property, multi-use, outlaws, ranching, southern utah, taylor grazing act, trespass cattle.
+Posted on April 1, 2014, in Nature and the Environment and tagged BLM, Bunkerville, cattle grazing, Center for Biological Diversity, Clark County, Cliven Bundy, desert tortoise, endangered species act, federal law, grazing permits, lake mead recreation area, life liberty and property, multi-use, outlaws, ranching, southern utah, taylor grazing act, trespass cattle.
 Bookmark the permalink.
 146 Comments.